ssulis/3SD/README.md

 To run the codes, you need Python3 and the following libraries:
 >> numpy, matplotlib, astropy, lmfit, PyAstronomy, math, tqdm, statsmodels

-Note : The current version is a first release, that will be improved with time.
-If you have any suggestion, please write me a message on Github or at sophia.sulis@lam.fr.
+If you have any suggestion, please write me a message at sophia.sulis@lam.fr.